Five reasons to live in Derbyshire

 Price comparison website MoneySuperMarket analysed 35 of the biggest cities in the UK for their “family-friendliness”.
-Derby took second place - beating neighbouring Nottingham into sixth - thanks to the availability of affordable housing, career opportunities and the high quality of schools.
+Derby took second place thanks to the availability of affordable housing, career opportunities and the high quality of schools.
 The city's key selling point was that it had one of the lowest average house prices on the list and a low level of crime.

-In fact, Derby has previously been listed as the second best place in the country to live and make a living.
-The 2014 research by statistics portal Statista compared the average salary around the country with the average mortgage in the same place.
-It also took into account the rate of unemployment and jobs.
+Derby was also listed as the second-best place in the country to live after research by statistics portal Statista, which compared the average salary with the average mortgage, alongside the rate of unemployment.

 The A6 links Derbyshire to Manchester and the M1 takes you south to Leicester and London or north to Sheffield and Leeds.

 80% of the UK's population is within a two-hour drive - great for visiting friends, family, customers and suppliers.

 You can be in London in less than two hours and direct rail services connect Derby with many other destinations.
 Derby to Nottingham, Leicester or Birmingham takes only 30 minutes.

 East Midlands Airport is 15 miles from Derby and Birmingham International Airport is 50 miles from Derby.
 There are extensive air links to European and worldwide destinations from both airports.

-Lisa Payne joined the Trust in January 2018 from Chertsey, Surrey, where she was previously in a Band 7 role.
+Lisa Payne joined the Trust from Chertsey, Surrey, where she was in a Band 7 role.

-She has been with Derbyshire Healthcare since January 2018 as a Band 5 Nurse on Cherry Tree Close, which is a residential rehabilitation ward.
+She joined Derbyshire Healthcare as a Band 5 Nurse on Cherry Tree Close, which is a residential rehabilitation ward.